This comprehensive comparison of tri-tip vs brisket will tell you all you need to know about the differences between these two legendary cuts of beef.

 You can use any hardwood you like, really, but the traditional choices are hickory, oak, and mesquite.
 But, since smoking and experimenting go hand-in-hand, there’s no harm in mixing it up with cherry (the color it gives to bark is gorgeous), apple, or maple.
 The sweeter, lighter tastes match nicely with similarly flavored rubs.

 Once your smoker is up to temperature, place your brisket on the grate with the deckle facing up.
 Some chefs like to spritz the brisket with fluid on occasion, usually apple cider vinegar.

 At some point, you’ll come face to face with “the stall.”
-We won’t go into detail, but it’s an anxiety-inducing period during which the temperature inside the brisket will plateau and stubbornly refuse to climb.
+We won’t go into too much detail here as we cover it in our article on when to wrap brisket, but it’s an anxiety-inducing period during which the temperature inside the brisket will plateau and stubbornly refuse to climb.
 It may last for several hours, but it will pass.
 Many people will remove the brisket and wrap it in foil or butcher paper to help beat the stall.

 Once finished to an internal temperature of 195F, remove the brisket from the smoker and let it rest for 2 to 4 hours, depending on size.

 Snake River Farms sells two different grades of brisket:

 The black grade briskets have a higher marbling score than USDA Prime.
 This Wagyu cross beef is farmed in the moderate environment of the Pacific Northwest and creates briskets with naturally rich marbling and outstanding flavor.

 The Gold Grade briskets are Snake River Farms’ most premium line, offering even more intramuscular fat and marbling than even their Black Grade range.
 So you know these will be rich and buttery, with an insane level of deep umami beefy flavor.

 Snake River Farms briskets are available in weights from 9-12 lbs, up to 20+ lbs.